Choosing the right electrician

 The most important thing is, do they have the capability and the qualifications to do the job.
 So for me, it’s NICEIC, proving I’m up to date with Part P regulations - others will be through ELECSA or NAPIT, a governing body to prove they can do the job to the required standard.
 That qualification matters more than anything else.

-Any competent tradesman should have no issue with you checking their credentials.
+Any competent tradesperson should have no issue with you checking their credentials.
 Jon emphasised the importance of always going with a dedicated specialist rather than someone who claims they can do it all:

 Make sure you are comfortable with them